NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

 The above subtlety often manifests itself partially, sometimes causing what might be perceived as some kind of *erratic behavior*.
-Indeed, if one had used symbols that were already declared globaly noncommutative by `NCAlgebra`, such as single small cap roman letters as in the
+Indeed, if one had used symbols that were already declared globally noncommutative by `NCAlgebra`, such as single small cap roman letters as in the
 definition: